zhaoqin-github/misc/docs/install-barbican.md

 # Install Barbican

-This document assumes you already have RDO installed as your OpenStack controll plane.
+**NOTE: This document assumes you already have RDO installed as your OpenStack controll plane.**

 ## Install Barbican RPM on your RDO controller